Thai Airways set to launch premium economy

 Thai Airways hopes to capitalise on the surge for affordable premium travel by launching premium economy – or perhaps that should be, re-launching premium economy.

-The Star Alliance member used to have premium economy on its Boeing 777s, but the product was later scrapped in one of Thai’s many business plan overhauls and reorientations.
+The Star Alliance member used to have premium economy on some Boeing 777s and its older Airbus A340s, and also intended it for the A380s – but they all fell foul of Thai’s many business plan overhauls and reorientations.

-Now Thai’s premium economy is back on the radar, and at a time when there appears to be increasing demand for greater inflight comfort than economy but without the higher price tag of business class.
+Now premium economy is back on Thai’s radar, and at a time when there appears to be increasing demand for greater inflight comfort than economy but without the higher price tag of business class.

 It’s a trend which has won over an increasing number of airlines – most recently Emirates – while Cathay Pacific’s revamped Boeing 777s will increase the size of the premium economy cabin by 50%, from 32 seats to 48 seats.